1Life Healthcare (NASDAQ:ONEM) Releases Q2 2021 Earnings Guidance

 1Life Healthcare (NASDAQ:ONEM) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $111 million-$118 million, compared to the consensus revenue estimate of $117.40 million.

-1Life Healthcare (NASDAQ:ONEM) last announced its earnings results on Thursday, February 25th.
-The company reported ($0.06) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.14) by $0.08.
-The firm had revenue of $121.80 million for the quarter, compared to analysts’ expectations of $106.60 million.
-1Life Healthcare had a negative net margin of 29.78% and a negative return on equity of 32.15%.
-Sell-side analysts predict that 1Life Healthcare will post -0.78 earnings per share for the current fiscal year.
+1Life Healthcare (NASDAQ:ONEM) last announced its quarterly earnings data on Tuesday, May 11th.
+The company reported ($0.29) earnings per share for the quarter, missing the consensus estimate of ($0.14) by ($0.15).
+1Life Healthcare had a negative return on equity of 32.15% and a negative net margin of 29.78%.
+The firm had revenue of $121.40 million during the quarter, compared to analysts’ expectations of $116.15 million.
+During the same period last year, the business posted ($0.40) EPS.
+The company’s revenue was up 54.1% compared to the same quarter last year.
+As a group, research analysts predict that 1Life Healthcare will post -0.78 earnings per share for the current fiscal year.

-In other 1Life Healthcare news, General Counsel Lisa A. Mango sold 8,332 shares of the firm’s stock in a transaction on Wednesday, March 3rd.
-The shares were sold at an average price of $45.07, for a total value of $375,523.24.
-Following the completion of the transaction, the general counsel now owns 47,433 shares of the company’s stock, valued at $2,137,805.31.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, General Counsel Lisa A. Mango sold 1,915 shares of the firm’s stock in a transaction on Monday, April 26th.
-The stock was sold at an average price of $42.15, for a total transaction of $80,717.25.
-Following the transaction, the general counsel now directly owns 81,667 shares of the company’s stock, valued at approximately $3,442,264.05.
+In related news, General Counsel Lisa A. Mango sold 8,332 shares of the business’s stock in a transaction that occurred on Wednesday, March 3rd.
+The stock was sold at an average price of $45.07, for a total value of $375,523.24.
+Following the completion of the sale, the general counsel now owns 47,433 shares in the company, valued at approximately $2,137,805.31.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director David P. Kennedy sold 8,334 shares of the business’s stock in a transaction that occurred on Thursday, February 18th.
+The stock was sold at an average price of $54.87, for a total value of $457,286.58.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 199,187 shares of company stock valued at $8,874,003.
+In the last quarter, insiders have sold 169,187 shares of company stock valued at $7,206,903.

 1Life Healthcare Company Profile